dschnei1/ngs4ecoprod/README.md

 #### Bacterial/archaeal 16S rRNA gene amplicon data processing pipeline

 `ngs4_16S` is a 16S rRNA gene amplicon analysis pipeline providing processing of raw reads to amplicon sequence variant (ASV) sequences, read count table and a phylogenetic tree of ASV sequences.
+The pipeline uses [fastp](https://github.com/OpenGene/fastp), [cutadapt](https://cutadapt.readthedocs.io/en/stable/#), [vsearch](https://github.com/torognes/vsearch), [mafft](https://github.com/GSLBiotech/mafft), [FastTree](http://www.microbesonline.org/fasttree/), [NCBI blast](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/), [BLCA](https://github.com/qunfengdong/BLCA) and [R](https://www.r-project.org/).
 The default configuration of the pipeline is for Illumina MiSeq paired-end reads using reagent kit v3 (2x 300 bp, 600 cycles) with the primer pair SD-Bact-0341-b-S-17 and S-D-Bact-0785-a-A-21 proposed by [Klindworth et al. (2013)](https://doi.org/10.1093/nar/gks808).
 The script also performs a lineage correction (removing uncertain assignments from species to phylum based on percent identity: <98.7 species, <94.5 genus, <86.5 family, <82.0 order, <78.5 class, <75 phylum) as proposed by [Yarza et al. (2014)](https://www.nature.com/articles/nrmicro3330) to avoid over/misinterpretation of the classification by blast.
 However, by changing the parameters of primer sequence, sequence length, ASV length this pipeline can be used for any overlapping paired-end bacterial or archaeal amplicon raw sequence data (see [options](#options-for-ngs4_16S)).

 A very basic R script (based on [ampvis2](https://github.com/KasperSkytte/ampvis2)) is provided to start your analyses.
 I highly recommend to fill the metadata file (metadata.tsv) with all information about the samples that you have at hand.
 For more information, [microsud](https://github.com/microsud) has compiled an extensive overview of available microbiome analysis [tools](https://microsud.github.io/Tools-Microbiome-Analysis/).